Using iNaturalist, step by step

 Other links (UPDATED), courtesy Vanmyco

 How about becoming a mushroom chef?
-Today’s up-and-coming careers in the culinary arts include knowledge of mycology and mushrooms – and knowing which mushrooms are not poisonous but delectably edible.
+Today’s up-and-coming careers in the culinary arts include knowledge of mycology, identification, cooking, and edibility.

 Mushroom the Journal